moneroexamples/onion-monero-blockchain-explorer/README.md

 Two Monero blockchain explorer exist in the clearnet.
-Although useful, their limitations are that they use JavaScript, have images ([might be used for coockless tracking](http://lucb1e.com/rp/cookielesscookies/)), use use google analytics, are not open sourced, and are not available as hidden services.
+Although useful, their limitations are that they use JavaScript, have images ([might be used for coockless tracking](http://lucb1e.com/rp/cookielesscookies/)), use track users activates through google analytics, are not open sourced, and are not available as hidden services.
 These things are of importance for privacy-oriented users.